qqadssp/RandomMazeEnvironment/README.md

 # RandomMazeEnvironment

-When I read the paper [Large-Scale Study of Curiosity-Driven Learning] and wanted to test the agent in MazeEnvironment, I couldn't find this environment.
+When I read the paper [Large-Scale Study of Curiosity-Driven Learning](https://openreview.net/forum?id=rJNwDjAqYX) and want to test the agent in MazeEnvironment, I can't find this environment.
 So I make it by myself.

 This environment is a 5*5 maze, and it is randomly generated using DFS algorithm.
 When the agent reach the goal, it will get 1.0 reward.
 Then the maze will be re-generated, and the position of the agent and the goal will be reset.
 There are 2 version of the maze, with noisyTV (in 'RandonMaze' folder) and without noisyTV (in 'RandomMazeTV' folder).